RedisGrafana/RedisGrafana/docs/redis-datasource/streaming.md

 # Streaming Data Source

 Redis Data Source supports Streaming.
-Please take a look at specific command in the list for details.
+Please take a look at the [specific command](commands.md) for details.

 !!! note "A dot in the top right corner"